 Sweet and Sour sauce is a popular dip at Asian restaurants and makes a tasty substitute for Polynesian sauce.

-Homemade Sweet and Sour Sauce has similar ingredients like ketchup, vinegar, and sugar that creates the sweet and tangy balance, and it also has ingredients like cornstarch and brown sugar that help make the sauce sticky and thick.
+Homemade Sweet and Sour Sauce have similar ingredients like ketchup, vinegar, and sugar that creates the sweet and tangy balance, and it also has ingredients like cornstarch and brown sugar that help make the sauce sticky and thick.

 Try out this homemade sweet and sour sauce made with cornstarch, water, pineapple juice, rice vinegar, brown sugar, ketchup, and soy sauce for a yummy substitute that goes great on just about anything.

 You can mix up this quick Polynesian sauce substitute by blending a cup of pineapple juice with a half a cup of honey and then adding 2-3 tablespoons of Worcestershire sauce.